Frances Cleveland: Between first lady tenures

-Cleveland's tenure as first lady ended after her husband lost his reelection campaign, but she correctly predicted to the staff that they would return the following term.
+Cleveland's tenure as first lady ended after her husband lost his reelection campaign, but she correctly predicted a non-consecutive term.
+As she left the White House, Frances Cleveland told a staff member, "Now, Jerry, I want you to take good care of all the furniture and ornaments in the house, for I want to find everything just as it is now, when we come back again."
+When asked when she would return, she responded, "We are coming back four years from today."

 The Clevelands left the White House, sold the Red Top house, and moved to Madison Avenue in New York.
 Cleveland struggled with the transition from public to private life, having never run a private household of her own.
 She underwent a period of depression over the following months, and she retreated to the Gilders' cottage in Marion, Massachusetts.
 The Clevelands found a cottage to rent in the area, and they eventually purchased the Gray Gables summer home in Buzzards Bay, Massachusetts, where the couple developed their own private home life.
 Here they often hosted close friends, including the Gilders and actor Joseph Jefferson.
 Cleveland found comfort in this house, where she and her husband could lead a relatively normal life.

 Despite no longer being the first lady, Cleveland remained in the public spotlight.
 In between her tenures as first lady, Cleveland took on charity work and grew more involved in New York social life through her charitable projects.
 Although they occasionally worked together on these projects, Frances and Grover for the most part led separate social lives after leaving the White House.
 Among her charitable endeavors was the promotion of kindergartens in New York, serving as the vice president of Gilder's New York Kindergarten Association.
 Frances received further attention when she became a mother with the birth of Ruth Cleveland in 1891.
 She dedicated herself to Ruth, taking on many of the roles that a woman of her status would have typically given to a nurse, such as bathing the child.

 Grover ran for president again in the 1892 presidential election.
 Although he never approved of it, Frances' image was often used prominently in campaign material.
 Her social connections and press coverage were valuable for the Cleveland campaign in New York.
 Her charity work in the state and her friendship with the Gilders enabled the Clevelands to build connections with New York's Four Hundred society and helped win over disaffected Republicans.
 These factors contributed to Grover winning in his home state, which he had failed to do in 1888.
 Nonetheless, he disapproved of any involvement his wife had in the political aspects of his career.
 After Grover was reelected president, the Clevelands left their home on Madison Avenue, spending the period before the inauguration living on 51st Street next door to their friend Elias Cornelius Benedict and then in Lakewood, New Jersey.